 Chutney in 5 minutes!
 This amchoor ki chutney is sweet and tangy.
 It takes minutes to make in an Instant Pot and calls for Indian pantry ingredients.
 A pour and cook chutney!

 It’s a great substitute for tamarind chutney.
-Both chutneys are similar in that they have a fruity, tangy flavor to them.
+Both chutneys are similar in that they have a fruity, tangy flavor.

 The main ingredient here is amchoor powder, also spelled amchur powder.